open-runtimes/examples/ruby/deepgram-transcribe-video/README.md

 Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
 To learn more about runtime, you can visit Python runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/ruby-3.1).

 > Make sure to replace `YOUR_API_KEY` without your key.
+Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
+To learn more about runtime, you can visit Python runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/ruby-3.1).

 4. Run the curl function to send request.
 ```